 Panama vs Costa Rica — what are the differences for travellers

-Panama and Costa Rica are two popular travel destinations in Central America, each offering unique experiences for travelers.
 From diverse climates and natural attractions to rich cultural experiences, there are distinct differences between the two countries that cater to a variety of interests.
-Let's explore the key takeaways for travelers comparing Panama and Costa Rica:

 Key Takeaways